shlok-chandak/web-dev-assistant/README.md

 ---

-For any questions or support, please contact [Arya Sikder](mailto:aryasikder17@gmail.com).
+For any questions or support, please contact [Shlok Chandak](mailto:shlokchandakk@gmail.com).